 -- Jan B., Port Orford, Oregon

 The biggest thing I hope you'll walk away with is that vegan nutrition isn't this big and scary dark place where you have to watch your every move or you could slip up and find yourself withering away forever.

 But you have to be proactive.
 And you have to be smart.
 Be sure to eat from your main food groups every day, just as you always have (perhaps unknowingly) when you were eating a non-vegetarian diet.
 Follow the advice I've laid out here for you.

-I wish you all the best on your Vegan journey.
-It's one of the most important decisions I've ever made, and one of the few things in my life I've ever been ENTIRELY sure of. ;O)
+I wish you all the best on your plant-strong adventure.
+It's one of the most important decisions I've ever made, and one of the few things in my life I've ever been ENTIRELY sure of. :)